REBELinBLUE/kube-guide/3-tutorial.md

 ```

 There are several new things here, firstly you will notice `spec.template.spec.volumes` which is an array of *Volumes*
 which will be available for the containers to mount.
-The `name` field is compulsory but after that the remaining
+The `name` field is required but after that the remaining
 fields depend on the type of *Volume*.
 If you use the `kubectl explain` command you will notice that there are a lot
 of different options, here we are using the `configMap`; other common options include `secret`,
 `persistentVolumeClaim`, `emptyDir`, `hostPath` (for mounting a path from the physical host) and even